 Gaborone Game Reserve and Mokolodi Nature Reserve illustrate protected areas near the capital.

-Conscious choices protect the natural environment resources and communities.
+Conscious choices protect natural resources and communities.

 The Gaborone Dam delivers a critical water supply to the capital, and its levels fluctuate due to drought conditions.